yugokato/pytest-smoke/README.md

 ## INI Options

-You can overwrite the plugin's default values by setting the following options in a configuration file (pytest.ini, pyproject.toml, etc.).
+You can override the plugin's default values by setting the following options in a configuration file (pytest.ini, pyproject.toml, etc.).

 ### `smoke_default_n`